M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Detectors

-GLTR~\citep{gehrmann-etal-2019-gltr} studied three types of features of an input text.
-Their major assumption is that to generate fluent and natural-looking text, most decoding strategies sample high probabilities tokens from the head of the distribution.
-We select two categories of features: (1) the number of tokens in the Top-10, Top-100, Top-1000, and 1000+ ranks from the LM predicted probability distributions (4 features); and (2) Frac(p) distribution over 10 bins ranging from 0.0 to 1.0 (10 features).
-Frac(p) describes the fraction of probability for the actual word divided by the maximum probability of any word at this position.
-And then a logistic regression model is trained to perform the classification based on the 14 extracted features.
+\paragraph{Logistic Regression with GLTR Features} We trained a logistic regression model based on 14 GLTR features from \citep{gehrmann-etal-2019-gltr}, which are based on the observation that most LLM decoding strategies sample high-probability tokens from the head of the distribution.
+Thus, word ranking information about an LLM can be used to distinguish machine-generated texts from human-written ones.
+We selected two categories of these features: (\emph{i})~the number of tokens in the top-10, top-100, top-1000, and 1000+ ranks from the LM predicted probability distributions (4 features), and (\emph{ii})~the Frac($p$) distribution over 10 bins ranging from 0.0 to 1.0 (10 features).
+Frac($p$) describes the fraction of probability for the actual word divided by the maximum probability of any word at this position.

-We do not incorporate the top-10 entropy feature (the entropy along the top 10 results for each word), as the features represented by the entropy distribution over 10 bins differ among inputs.
-The range of entropy differs between input text, after binning to 10 clusters based on the range, the number of tokens falling into each bin has different meanings for different entropy ranges.